EGreg/AWS/README.md

 # AWS

-Aws are managed used to create a domain and sub-domain dynamically with Qbix script.
+Aws are managed and used to create a domain and sub-domain dynamically with Qbix script.
 It is managed to our spam mail using functionality.

 ## Getting Started